 Cyprus is an island in the Mediterranean Sea, south of Turkey.
 Temperate; Mediterranean with hot, dry summers and cool winters.
 Central plain with mountains to north and south; scattered but significant plains along southern coast.
 The official languages are Greek and Turkish.
 Most people speak Greek.
 Cypriot Greek is slightly different from mainland Greek, but is understood by Greek-speakers.
 English is widely spoken and understood.
 French and German are also spoken in tourist centres.
 Most people speak Turkish in the TRNC, though many understand Greek.
 The main religions are Christianity, Islam.
 The economy of Cyprus is dominated by the division of the country into the southern area controlled by the Cyprus Government and the northern Turkish Cypriot-administered area.
 The Greek Cypriot economy is a prosperous one.
 Cyprus has an open, free-market, service-based economy with some light manufacturing.
 The Cypriots are among the most prosperous people in the Mediterranean region.
 Internationally, Cyprus promotes its geographical location as a "bridge" between West and East, along with its educated English-speaking population, moderate local costs, good airline connections, and telecommunications.
+The security risk for expatriates in Cyprus is low.
+Risks include petty crime, and on rare occasions, violent crime usually linked with organised crime.
+Cyprus is divided between into the Republic of Cyprus, which is part of the EU, and the Republic of Northern Cyprus which is not recognised by international law.
 The population in Cyprus is 0.839 Mil (2014 est.), while the inflation rate is -1.19% (2014 est.).

 Cost Of Living